webadvanced/jquery-infinite-scroll-lazy-loading-FatBoy/readme.md

 #fat boy ~#

 ##What and Why##
 fatBoy is a jQuery plugin that will help with infinite scrolling and lazy loading.
-Using it allows you to bind callbacks functions to fire when the user reaches the bottom of your page.
+Using it allows you to bind callbacks functions to fire when the user reaches the bottom of your page and more!

 ##Using it##